caroleolivier/articles/roll-dice/roll-dice.md

 | 5		| 5 > 3.5 						| keep	|
 | 6		| 6 > 3.5						| keep	|

 ## Properties

+Before looking at different variants, let's take a quick look at a couple of properties of the game.

 ### Mean gain